 Abiu is a fruit-bearing tree originating in the humid forests of the Amazon, its natural range extending across large parts of Peru and Brazil.
-It is closely related to the Star Apple (Chrysophyllum cainito) and Sapodilla, (Manilkara zapota), and has long been cultivated on a limited basis in its native South America, more recently in South Florida, Malaysia and northern Australia.
+It is closely related to the Star Apple (Chrysophyllum cainito) and Sapodilla (Manilkara zapota) and has long been cultivated in its native South America.
+More recently, it has been introduced and cultivated in South Florida, Malaysia and northern Australia.

-It ia a fast-growing tree and may reach heights of 15 m (50 ft) or more in its natural habitat, though is more typically 5 to 10 m (15 to 30 ft) tall with a short trunk and a densely branched, wide-spreading rounded crown.
+It is a fast-growing tree and may reach 15 m (50 ft) or more in height in native forests, though it is typically 5 to 10 m (15 to 30 ft) tall with a short trunk and a densely branched, wide-spreading crown.
 The bark is grey or brown, smooth on young trees becoming rough and cracked with age.
-All parts of the tree, with the exception of the leaves and flowers, exude a sticky white latex when wounded.
+Except for the leaves and flowers, all parts of the tree exude a sticky white latex when wounded.

 The leaves are up to 25 cm (10 in) long, lance-shaped, tapering to points at both ends, glossy green on top and arranged alternately in clusters at the ends of the branches.
 They are evergreen, persisting on the tree in all seasons.

 The flowers are small, white and mostly bisexual, with both female and male parts.
 They are borne singly or in clusters of up to eight directly on the branches and bloom at their fullest from spring to summer, with light blooms at other times in constantly humid areas.